Los Angeles, CA +1 (213) 261-0385

 • Job demands may relate differently to specific outcome variables.

-• The conceptual difference between job demands and job resources is not as clear- cut as it may seem at first glance.
+• The conceptual difference between job demands and job resources is not as clear-cut as it may seem at first glance.

-• Proposes straightforward unidirectional causal relations among resources, demands and outcomes but other studies have demonstrated reciprocal causation.
+• Proposes straightforward unidirectional causal relations among resources, demands, and outcomes, but other studies have demonstrated reciprocal causation.

 (Schaufeli and Taris 2014).